Click here to Download a Map

 Description: West Branch Rocky River Greenway will combine with the existing Southeast Greenway, linking several residential communities to Davidson Elementary School, South Street Park, and to an area with sidewalks and easy biking to downtown Davidson and Davidson College.
 Specialty features include a site-fabricated wooden bridge and boardwalk through a fern covered hillside.
 The southern end of the greenway reaches undeveloped West Branch Nature Preserve.
 West Branch Rocky River Greenway is a designated leg of the Carolina Thread Trail.

 This greenway is located in the River Run development, Town of Davidson.

-Parking is not currently avalible for this greenway.
+Parking is not currently available for this greenway.